gaia-taipei/tw-firefox-weekly/RayLin.md

 # 04/06 ~ 04/15

 - [Firefox for Android]
-  - Bug 1250741 - Update video player spec
-    - FIXED
-  - Bug 1198935 - Set about: pages header height to 48px
+  - Bug 1260304 - mediasource: prepended to the context menu of MSE videos
     - r+
-  - Bug 1260304 - mediasource: prepended to the context menu of MSE videos
+- [Firefox]
+  - Bug 887934 - [webvtt] Update \<video\> controls to include options for closed captioning
     - WIP
-    - NI?margaret
-- [Firefox]
-  - Bug 995758 - Address bar doesn't capture focus if a new tab is created via Ctrl+T shortcut while in Customization mode
-    - FIXED
+    - Close and Change closed caption feature are implemented
+    - UI works in both normal/fullscreen mode
+    - Asking Philipp for feedback
   - Bug 1203481 - All dividers in the URL bar should have the same style
-    - r?
+    - r+
   - Bug 925101 - Remove legacy signons.txt files
     - WIP
+    - review canceled
+    - 6 issues to be fixed
 - [AcademyNCU2016]
     - Slides
-    - Development tools introd.